spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-the-product-offer-shipments-availability-feature.md

-This document describes how to integrate the Product Offer Shipments Availability feature into a Spryker project.
+This document describes how to install the Product Offer Shipments Availability feature.

 ## Install feature core